Questions? Let us Help!

 Q. Does health insurance pay for varicose vein treatment?

 A. Varicose veins are a medical condition and will be covered if a few conditions are met.
 First, ultrasound is performed and must show abnormal blood flow in the vein and enlarged size of vein.
 Next, a history of symptoms are noted (such as swollen legs, pain, restlessness, burning) and physical exam performed to identify the severity of disease to determine if symptoms are controlled by conservative treatment (compression stockings, exercise, weight loss if necessary and leg elevation).
 Most insurance companies require that these conservative treatments be attempted for a period of time before procedures will be approved.
 We will work with your insurance company to determine if your treatment can be covered.
-We accept most major insurances including Medicare and Medicaid.
+We accept Medicare and most major PPO insurances.

 Q. How quickly after treatment can I return to normal activities?

 A. Many patients can resume normal activities immediately.
 It is recommended that strenuous activities or prolonged periods of standing be avoided for a period of a few weeks.

 Q. How soon after treatment will my symptoms improve?

 A. Most patients report an improvement in symptoms within 1-2 weeks following treatment.
 Many patients report immediate relief.

 Q. Is there any bruising or scarring after the procedure?